Nitesh-Sen/Kubernetes/Wordpress-on-eks-with-EBS&CLB/README.md

 ```
 kubectl get pvc
 ```
+## Create role for eks to create the ebs volume and connect with volume privately.

 - Follow there command to do this and this is also available on this [link](https://stackoverflow.com/questions/75758115/persistentvolumeclaim-is-stuck-waiting-for-a-volume-to-be-created-either-by-ex).
 ```
 eksctl utils associate-iam-oidc-provider --region=<CLUSTER_REGION> --cluster=<CLUSTER_NAME> --approve